君の闇私の光 (Your Dark My Light) © 2015 Gerald E Nigma

 ~ ~ ~

 Vincencio watched over Isaac’s motionless body.
 He was barely breathing, but he noticed there was something different about him.
-His eyes were very active, as if he were in dreaming.
+His eyes were very active, as if he were dreaming.
 Could he be in a meditative state?
 It’s not possible.
 No one he knew of could accomplish this feat.
 Yet, it is undeniably true, Isaac has transcended his previous self in such a short time.

 He began to prepare for when Isaac comes out of meditation.
 He knew that he would be pretty famished after going through such an ordeal.
 He also laid out some fresh garments and a leather coat, which Agost had been working on since they met.
 It harnessed his weapons perfectly and seemed to be trimmed exactly to match Isaac’s body type.
 It was eerily perfect, as if Agost knew his measurements without even using measuring tape.
 Agost did have a natural talent for using his hands after all, so it’s not beyond Vincencio’s comprehension that his long time friend would possess such refined skills.

 Vincencio recalled the days he trained with his friend and former rival.
 He remembered his brother and how all three of them were so competitive with each other.
 His brother, Gualtiero, was the best fighter out of all of them.
 He was a protege in physical combat and excelled in weaponry as well.
 Agost, at the time, was closely matched his brother’s skill in weaponry and was slightly quicker.
 Vincencio himself, by comparison, was no match to either of them in the beginning.
 But with practice and determination, he quickly closed the gap to where almost no visible difference can be seen.
 That’s what his most admirable trait was.
-He persevered through the most grueling and troublesome training, even though he knew he wasn’t as good as either of them.
+He pushed and persevered through the most grueling and troublesome training, even though he knew he wasn’t as good as either of them.

 Now that his brother is gone, he couldn’t imagine who or what could have bested him in combat.
-If these occurrences were an indication to what has transpired there, then his brother would have been at a terrible disadvantage while having to protect his family.
+If these occurrences were any indication to what has transpired there, then his brother would have been at a terrible disadvantage while having to protect his family.
 The sheer thought of how he must have suffered up to the end, gripped his heart as if it were being held and squeezed tightly within a moving clamp.
 He began to have trouble breathing.
 The reality of his brother’s death must be starting to get a grip of him.
 Feelings of dread and remorse filled his heart.
 Why is this happening right now?

 ~ ~ ~

-Isaac woke up as if nothing has happened.
+Isaac woke up as if nothing had happened.
 He felt refreshed and ready to go.
 He looked around and found his uncle caught in some sort of daze.
 Isaac shook Vincencio, but he gave no response.
 He shook him again, a little harder and longer.
 Same as before.
 Nothing.

 “Uncle!!
 Snap out of it!” he yelled.
 Isaac then motioned for a back-fist, but was stopped midway.

-“Sorry my boy.”
-Vincencio released in a short breath, “I don’t know what has come over me all of a sudden.”
+“Sorry my boy,” Vincencio released in a short breath, “I don’t know what has come over me all of a sudden.”

 Isaac looked into Vincencio’s eyes.
 He has never seen his uncle so emotional before.
 He instantly felt pressure in his heart as well.
 It was heavy.

 “I think I understand uncle.
 You don’t have to explain.”
-Isaac said and added assuredly, “I haven’t taken the time myself to feel anything but anger since then.”
+Isaac said and added assuredly, “I haven’t taken the time myself to feel anything, but anger since then.”

 “You shouldn’t have to bear this all on your own.”
 Vincenio replies.